halidziya/FastMat/Readme.md

 Distinct features of this library there is a calculation buffer for fixed size vectors so that there would be no intermediate memory allocation for calculations.
 Also it uses threads that could divide computation into multiple cores.
-It also contains few distributions that could be extended later
+It also contains few distributions that could be extended later This version is standalone , new version would be based on MKL